If you need to buy a Christmas gift for a food lover, here are 20+ of the best foodie gift ideas to inspire you!

-Food is always a big part of any celebration, and Christmas is no exception.
-And if you’re buying Christmas presents for a foodie, you’re really spoiled for choice.
-So I’ve picked out some of my favourite gift ideas, to help you narrow down your selection.
+And you’re really spoiled for choice when you’re buying Christmas presents for a foodie.
+So I’ve picked out some of my favourite gift ideas to help you narrow down your selection.

-They are a highly concentrated essence of the individual spices, that you can add to both food and drinks.
+They are a highly concentrated essence of individual spices, that you can add to food and drink.
 They’re convenient, long-lasting, and just a little bit unusual!

 Spice Drops come in 30 different varieties, and there are also a range of collections to choose from.
 Or you could even make up your own selection for the personal touch.

-Every time I put together these Christmas gift guides, I always end up spending ages in the Netherton Foundry website.
+Every time I put together these gift guides, I always end up spending ages in the Netherton Foundry website.

 I’m still lusting after their beautiful tagines and slow cookers, but I also think that this Prospector Casserole would be a great gift for any foodie.
 It’s incredibly versatile and you can use it to fry on the hob, brown under the grill or cook in the oven.

 This is a real investment piece for any kitchen, and will last for years with a little care and attention.

 Is the foodie that you’re buying for also a coffee lover?
 If so, I’ve got a great gift idea for you!

 The Oomph coffee maker* is a fantastic way to make fresh coffee.
 This ingenious device locks the grounds away from the water, which means that there’s no risk of overbrewing.

 It brews a delicious cup of coffee without any bitterness, and keeps your coffee hot for up to an hour.
 You can even drink your coffee direct from the Oomph, which makes it ideal to take on your morning commute.